Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 > In practice, it is best to take advantage of the Gaussian blur’s separable property by dividing the process into two passes.
 In the first pass, a one-dimensional kernel is used to blur the image in only the horizontal or vertical direction.
 In the second pass, the same one-dimensional kernel is used to blur in the remaining direction.
 The resulting effect is the same as convolving with a two-dimensional kernel in a single pass, but requires fewer calculations.

-For this reason, I utilized the 1-D Gaussian function, and simply applied the resultant kernel in both directions.
+For this reason, I utilized the 1-D Gaussian function and simply applied the resultant kernel in both directions.

 ```rust
 const KERNEL_RADIUS: i32 = 2;